vain/awesome-vain/README.md

 How do layouts work in general?
 -------------------------------

-A "layout" simply a lua table or module that has an attribute `name` and a function called `arrange`.
-So the most simple layout could look like
+A "layout" is simply a lua table or module that has an attribute `name` and a function called `arrange`.
+So the most simple layout could look like this:
-this:

 	mylayout = {}
 	mylayout.name = "hurz"